Wheelchair Exercise Training for Multiple Sclerosis

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is wheelchair exercise training safe for people with multiple sclerosis?
+What prior data suggests that this exercise training program is safe for wheelchair users with multiple sclerosis?

 Stephanie L Silveira, PhD